-- A. The Optional Overlay districts include 2 types of development: Standard Method and Alternative Method.
-Each is subject to different zoning standards, depending on how the property owner elects to proceed. - B. Standard Method is subject to the base Optional Overlay Zoning District standards and is not subject to the design standards that apply to the Alternative Method.
-The Standard Method standards apply to all development that elects to proceed under a Route 28 District except for property that is subject to a valid, unexpired Site Plan or Special Exception that has been approved to develop pursuant to an Alternative Method. - C. An Alternative Method is a style of development that is tied to incentives in the Route 28 Corridor Optional Overlay districts.
-An Alternative Method development incorporates design standards (such as frontage types regulated in Sections 5.09.02 and 5.09.03 and amenities (such as parks and civic uses) as described in the district regulations.
-However, an Alternative Method provides the property owner incentives such as:
+- A. The optional overlay districts include 2 types of development: standard method and alternative method.
+Each is subject to different zoning standards, depending on how the property owner elects to proceed. - B. Standard method is subject to the base optional overlay district standards and is not subject to the design standards that apply to the alternative method.
+The standard method standards apply to all development that elects to proceed under a Route 28 Corridor Optional Overlay District (CO District) except for property that is subject to a valid, unexpired Site Plan or Special Exception that has been approved to develop pursuant to an alternative method.

-- 1. Election to proceed under a Route 28 Corridor Optional Overlay without a Zoning Map Amendment; - 2.
+- C. An alternative method is a style of development that is tied to incentives in the Route 28 Corridor Optional Overlay Districts.
+An alternative method development incorporates design standards (such as frontage types regulated in Sections 5.09.02 and 5.09.03 and amenities (such as parks and civic uses) as described in the optional overlay district regulations.
+However, an alternative method provides the property owner incentives such as: - 1.
+Election to proceed under a Route 28 Corridor Optional Overlay District without a Zoning Map Amendment; - 2.
 Longer time periods to build out a project without a zoning approval (such as a Zoning Permit, Site Plan, or Special Exception) expiring (Section 5.09.07.03); - 3.
 Flexibility, clarity, and predictability in the application of zoning standards such as setbacks, building height, and lot coverage; and - 4.
-Reductions in development standards requirements related to parking and buffering, elimination of the bulk plane standard, and an increase in floor area ratio and lot coverage. - D. Section 5.09.01.02 establishes 5 Alternative Methods of development.
-Table 5.09.01.02-1 lists the Alternative Methods and the Optional Overlay districts where they are permitted.
+Reductions in development standards requirements related to parking and buffering, elimination of the bulk plane standard, and an increase in floor area ratio and lot coverage. - D. Section 5.09.01.02 establishes 5 alternative methods of development.
+Table 5.09.01.02-1 lists the alternative methods and the optional overlay districts where they are permitted.

 Table 5.09.01.02-1.
 Alternative Method

 Alternative Method со СВ CI

 1 Office Cluster Alternative Method

 2 Business Campus Alternative Method 0

 3 Custom Campus Alternative Method

-4 Secure Office Campus Alternative O
+4 Secure Office Campus Alternative Method 0

 5 5 Flex

+ТА BLE KEY: .

-= = permitted with Site Plan approval O = permitted with Special Exception approval
+= = permitted with Site Plan approval $\mid$ O = pe rmitted with Special Excepti on approval

-E. With the exception of the Campus Alternative Method (Section 5.09.05.10), the standards that apply to each Alternative Method are established in the regulations for each Optional Overlay district.
+E. With the exception of the Campus Alternative Method (Section 5.09.05.10), the standards that apply to each alternative method are established in the regulations for each optional overlay district.

-5.09.02 Route 28 CO (Corridor Office)
+5.09.02 Route 28 Corridor Office

 Purpose.
-The Route 28 Corridor Office (CO) district provides for high intensity office and employment development along the Route 28 corridor.
-The CO district provides for 2 predominant development types:
+The Route 28 Corridor Office Optional Overlay District (CO District) provides for high intensity office and employment development along the Route 28 corridor.
+The CO District provides for 2 predominant development types: